Dorothy J. Phillips

-Dorothy Jean Phillips (née Wingfield) (born July 27, 1945) is an American chemist and Director-at-Large of the American Chemical Society.
+Dorothy Jean Phillips (née Wingfield) (born July 27, 1945) is an American chemist and 2025 President of the American Chemical Society.
 She worked on circular dichroism and bioseparation.
 In 1967 Phillips was the first African-American woman to complete a bachelor's degree at Vanderbilt University.

 Early life and education

 Phillips grew up in segregation in the southern United States.
 She was one of eight children.
 Her father, Reverend Robert Cam Wingfield, worked as a porter for the Greyhound Bus station before attending classes at the American Baptist Theological Seminary to become a Baptist minister.
 Her mother, Rebecca Cooper Wingfield, did occasional domestic work.
 As a young girl the only white people Phillips knew were those who had employed her mother.

 Her parents were very supportive of her education, and attended local meetings of the Negro Parent Teachers Association.
 The Wingfields became more active with the civil rights movement after the Rosa Parks bus boycott in 1956.
 Her brother was part of the Nashville sit-ins and her family were one of the first to integrate into Nashville.
 Phillips attended a National Science Foundation summer school for African-American students, which inspired her to study chemistry.
 She and her boyfriend took part in a statewide mathematics competition 'for colored students'.
 She eventually majored in chemistry at Tennessee State University, but transferred to Vanderbilt University in 1966.

 While Phillips originally intended to study medicine, she was discouraged by her advisor who believed she would not be able to have a family and attend medical school.
-She pledged to the Alpha Kappa Alpha sorority and was listed in the Who's Who Among American High School Students.
+She pledged to the Alpha Kappa Alpha sorority.
 She studied chemistry at Vanderbilt University, where she was the first African-American woman to earn a Bachelor of Arts in 1967.
 Attending Vanderbilt University was the first time Phillips had white classmates and professors.
 After graduating, Phillips worked in psycho-pharmaceutical research.
 She completed her doctoral studies at the University of Cincinnati, and, again, was the first African-American woman in Cincinnati to earn a PhD in biochemistry.

 In 1973 the joined the American Chemical Society.
 She worked on the R17 virus, using circular dichroism and electron paramagnetic resonance to understand the conformation of the viral protein.
 Whilst researching the R17 virus, Phillips read about the work of Patrick Oriel at Dow Chemical Company, and decided to apply.